gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 ## Overview

-The _Zephyr Project_ (also just called _Zephyr_, which will be used for the remainder of this page) is a real-time operating system designed for resource-constrained devices such as microcontrollers.
+The _Zephyr Project_ (also just called _Zephyr_, which will be used for the remainder of this page) is the combination of a **real-time operating system, peripheral API framework, and build system** that is designed for resource-constrained devices such as microcontrollers.
 Is is part of the Linux Foundation.

 {{% figure src="_assets/zephyr-project-logo.png" width="500px" caption="The Zephyr Project logo." %}}

+Zephyr provides a firmware developer with a rich ecosystem of out-of-the-box OS and peripheral functionality that is consistent across MCU manufacturers (e.g. you can use the same UART API on both a STM32 and nRF53 MCU).
+It also features an integrated build system called `west`.

+Zephyr can be considered complex, as it adds another layer of configurability with the use of Kconfig.
+Firmware behaviour can now be controlled via a combination of Kconfig settings, preprocessor macros and API calls at runtime.
+The Kconfig is layered in a hierarchical manner and dependencies and overrides can make it difficult to determine how your MCU is being configured.

 The [main repo can be found on GitHub](https://github.com/zephyrproject-rtos/zephyr).